Seaplanes to hop past Indonesia's lack of airports

 “It is the first new seaplane developed in the past 50 years ...
 It can park anywhere you can tie a boat up,” said Don McClaughlin, Dornier’s vice-president for sales.
 “Our two biggest target markets right now are Indonesia and China.”

-Dornier and Cessna Aircraft Co, a subsidiary of Textron Inc, face seaplane competition from Canadian firm Viking Air’s 19-seater Twin Otter.
+Dornier and Cessna Aircraft Co, a subsidiary of Textron Inc (TXT.N), face seaplane competition from Canadian firm Viking Air’s 19-seater Twin Otter.

 In China, Waterfront Air says it is applying for licenses to use Twin Otters for scheduled services between Shenzen, Hong Kong, Macau and Guangzhou’s industrial Pearl River region.